• Skip to main content

 Average House Price: £99,100 - £173,000

 North Hull suburbs include Bransholme and Kingswood.
 Bransholme is a large social housing estate built from the 1960s onwards.
 Although it has seen some regeneration it has a reputation for social and housing problems and some of Hull’s cheapest property can be found in this area.
 To the north, Kingswood is a large, modern private housing estate.
-It offers investment opportunities in new build housing.
+It offers investment opportunities in newly built housing.

 Yields here, based on HU7, are 4.4%.